Mask mandates on airplanes and in public federal buildings can help stop this pandemic

 This is basically the same article that was published on January 12, 2021, and that was sent to the Biden transition team.
 Still, small changes have to be made.
 We still do not know when the mandate will come into effect and exactly what the rules will be.
 But, we are on our way with a federal mandate to wear facemasks.

 When anyone in this country is sick and they go to the doctor, they normally follow what the doctor says.
 With our current pandemic we, as a nation, need to follow a doctor or a leader.
 If our nation moves together, we can stop the virus spread from what I have read about the COVID-19 pandemic.
 It appears that if, as a nation. we follow a mask mandate for 100 days we can put a serious dent in the pandemic’s strength.

-Americans need a 100-day mask mandate
+Americans will soon have a 100-day mask mandate

-In his first joint interview with Vice President-elect Kamala Harris since the election, Mr. Biden said, “The first day I’m inaugurated to say I’m going to ask the public for 100 days to mask.
+In his first joint interview with Vice President-elect Kamala Harris since the election, Mr. Biden said, “The first day I’m inaugurated I’m going to ask the public for 100 days to mask.
 Just 100 days to mask, not forever.
 One hundred days.

 “And I think we’ll see a significant reduction … if that occurs with vaccinations and masking to drive down the numbers considerably.”